“This is a regional restaurant with rare attention to detail in a lovely location. Just the place, in fact, for a

 Our passion is great wine and great food.
 Since we first opened our restaurant doors in 2006, our goal has been to try to bring together all the elements necessary to create a memorable experience for our guests.
 A celebration of the incredible produce from the Mornington Peninsula, the knowledge, skill and attentive service of our chefs, waiting staff and sommeliers, a wine list that provides endless opportunities for discovery, that has been judged Australia’s best, the relaxed ambience and views over our vineyard and the rolling hills of Main Ridge.

-Chef Adam Sanderson’s innovative menu is driven by fresh regional produce from our local growers and farm gates, our kitchen garden and foraged items from the forests, rolling hills and expansive coastlines that surround us.
-The menu is continually changing and draws on Adam’s experience working in some of the best restaurants in the world, including The Fat Duck (Brae, UK), Noma (Copenhagen, Denmark).
+Chef Adam Sanderson’s innovative menu is driven by the fresh regional produce from our local growers and farm gates, our kitchen garden and foraged items from the forests, rolling hills and expansive coastlines that surround us.
+The menu is continually changing and draws on Adam’s experience working in some of the best restaurants in the world, including; The Fat Duck (Brae, UK), Noma (Copenhagen, Denmark).
 Adam’s dishes are progressive Australian and draw inspiration from a wide range of traditions and cooking techniques.

-Maître d’ Graham Kinsey, restaurant manager and head sommelier Jacques Savary de Beauregard and our restaurant team have set high standards of service, polished, but in a relaxed and friendly manner.
+Restaurant Manager Jacques Savary de Beauregard and our restaurant team set high standards of service, polished, but in a relaxed and friendly manner.

 Our guests have the option of the “Concise” tasting menu ($145 per person) or “Seasonal” tasting menu ($195 per person) or a selection from our à la carte menu.

 Our wine list, curated by Head Sommelier Xavier Vigier, provides an opportunity to explore the breadth and depth of wines produced on the Mornington Peninsula and cool climate regions, like ours, from around Australia and the world.
 The list is focused on the key varietals grown in these regions, including Pinot Noir, Chardonnay, Riesling, Pinot Gris and others, selected from wineries like ours.

 These are wines that inspire us, that tell a story of place, people and time.
 This offers opportunities to compare a variety from different wine regions, winemakers and vintages, with the information, maps and assistance from our expert sommeliers to guide your choices and help provide another dimension to your dining experience.